NHSDigital/ra-sandbox/input/pagecontent/remove-ra-record.md

 POST /
 ```

-This Query will delete the Patient's RA Record.These Particular resources will be deleted with the whole RA Record Removal :
+This query will delete the patient's RA record, i.e. the resources contained in the transaction.

 * Flag resources
 * Condition resources